John Smith Memorial Mace

 The John Smith Memorial Mace (known as the Observer Mace from 1954 to 1995) was an annual debating tournament (British Parliamentary format) contested by universities in England, Ireland, Scotland and Wales.
+Currently, the Scottish Mace is the only tournament to continue to run annually.

 The equivalent competition for secondary schools is the ESU Schools Mace.

 History

 The competition was founded in 1954 by the journalist Kenneth Harris of The Observer newspaper, and was sponsored by the newspaper until 1995.
 It was then renamed the John Smith Memorial Mace in honour of British Labour Party leader John Smith, who won the tournament as a member of the Glasgow University team in 1962, and died in 1994.

 The competition has been held annually since 1954, except for 1977, when no tournament was organised.
 In the early years, neither Oxbridge debating societies (the Oxford Union nor the Cambridge Union) participated.
 Glasgow University Union has been the most successful institution in the competition's history, winning the tournament 16 times, most recently in 2018.

 In addition to John Smith, other notable former winners include Charles Kennedy, Donald Dewar, John Nicolson, Lord Hunt of Wirral and Professor Anthony Clare.